The Forrester Wave Methodology

 Once we’ve developed and reviewed all the deliverables, it’s time to share the Forrester Wave with the world.
 Before publishing the deliverables, the team:

 - Sends out the courtesy preview document.
-Forrester will provide a 48-hour courtesy preview of the Forrester Wave document to participating vendors.
-The content of the Forrester Wave is considered final at this point, although we reserve the right to make corrections up until publication.
+Forrester will provide a courtesy preview of the Forrester Wave document to evaluated vendors.
+This preview period typically occurs five days before publication, and Forrester will not accept any new information or escalation during this time.
+We consider the content of the Forrester Wave to be final at this point, although we reserve the right to make corrections until publication.

 - In some cases, a Forrester Wave participant makes a major change to its offering or strategy during the course of a Forrester Wave evaluation.
 This may include a product announcement, a product enhancement, a merger or acquisition, a brand name change, or a divestiture.
 To ensure a fair and efficient evaluation process, Forrester presents each company (or product) as it is publicly represented at the time of the Forrester Wave kickoff (the official start of the evaluation period).

 - Announcements that vendors share with Forrester after kickoff (such as during the Forrester Wave briefing or demo) may inform our evaluation or the advice we provide to clients in our text summary of the product.
 We do not, however, guarantee that we will represent any changes taking place after the kickoff.